 1. UNDER & OVERS:

 Swim the width or length of the pool (25M) underwater in one breath.
 Once you get to the other side of the pool, turn around and crawl stroke/freestyle back to the starting point on the surface taking as many breaths as necessary.
-When you get back to the starting point, either rest as needed or rest for the prescribed amount of time before beginning the next set.
+When you return to the starting point, either rest as needed or rest for the prescribed amount of time before beginning the next set.
 These should start mild and eventually build over 3-6 months.

 Example: 6-8 SETS, each set @ 3:00 Interval: